Gainsight Bulk API

 - Gainsight Bulk API always supports the files which are encoding with UTF-8 only.

 - A separator is used to separate the values of different fields in a CSV.
-User should use same separator in the job configuration which is used in the CSV file to upload.
+User should use the same separator in the job configuration which is used in the CSV file to upload.
 By default, (comma) is selected as separator but users can change it as required.

-- Escape character is used to include special character in the value.
-By default, Backslash is used as Escape Character before special character in the value.
-It is recommended to use Backslash in CSV file to avoid any discrepancy in the data after loading.
+- Escape character is used to include a special character in the value.
+By default, Backslash is used as Escape Character before a special character in the value.
+It is recommended to use Backslash in the CSV file to avoid any discrepancies in the data after loading.

-- Multi select separator is used to separate the multiple values of a field of data type multi select dropdown list.
-User should use same Multi select separator in the job configuration which is used in the CSV file to upload.
+- A Multi-select separator is used to separate the multiple values of a field of data type multi-select dropdown list.
+Users should use the same Multi-select separator in the job configuration which is used in the CSV file to upload.
 By default ; (Semicolon) is selected as separator but users can change it as required.

 - Click Fetch Mappings.
 A success message showing Fields Fetched Successfully appears.

-- While mapping the fields, select a data type for a field in the source.
-It shows all the fields in the target object with the corresponding possible data types.
-Select the required field in the target object.
+- Select the Data Types for the Source Field.
+Correspondingly match the Target Object with the appropriate Data Types.
 The table below shows the source data types with the corresponding possible target data types: